• Skip to content

 2. Create a Communication Process

-This can be as simple as the secretary who takes meeting notes, sending a copy of the notes to a central communication person and that person is responsible for sharing it with all employees.
+This can be as simple as the secretary who takes meeting notes, and sends a copy of the notes to a central communication person, and that person is responsible for sharing it with all employees.

-I know that is overly simplified but can be an effective and practical step in the process.
+I know that is overly simplified, but it can be an effective and practical step in the process.

 3. Multiply the Message